mhetacc/DataMiningChallenges/PhoneUserChallenge/Phone_report.md

 x_filtered <- x[, !grepl("\\.in|\\.sms|\\.cc$", colnames(x)), drop = FALSE]
 ```

 I then removed all monthly values except for outgoing call times.
-The mean square error is $MSE = 18207357$, so 6% worse than the model with all values.
+The mean square error is $MSE = 18207357$, so 6% worse than the model with all values, so the model performs better if we keep amount of calls and value of calls [TODO] VALUE OF CALLS TOO????

-Just for curiosity, I tried to remove non call related features:
+Just for curiosity, I tried to remove non call related features (all of the following are with incoming calls, SMS and calls to call center filtered out):
+- Baseline with only incoming calls, SMS and calls to call-center filtered out: $MSE = 18040253$
 - No payment information: $MSE = 18035221$
 - No payment, no sex information: $MSE = 18036839$
 - No payment, sex, activation zone and channel information: $MSE = 18034269$
 - No payment, sex, activation zone, channel and age information: $MSE = 18034610$
 - No payment, sex, activation zone, channel, age and plan information: $MSE = 18975290$
+- No payment, sex, activation zone, channel, age, plan information and presence of first or second added-value services : $MSE = 18969265$
+- No payment, value-added services, activation channel and zone: $MSE = 18021270$
+- No payment, No value-added services and activation zone: $MSE = 18022544$
+- No payment, No value-added services and activation channel: $MSE = 18024845$
+- No payment, value-added service one, activation zone and channel: $MSE = 18035228$
+- No payment, value-added service two, activation zone and channel: $MSE = 18019454$ **(BEST)**

-Plan is very important in prediction precision.
+We can infer the following: call plan is very important in prediction precision.
+Sex, and age also seem to improve prediction precision.
+On the other hand, dropping activation zone and channel seem to improve the model.
+Removing added-value service one yield worse performance, while removing the second one gives us an improvement.

+Overall, it would seem that the best model is with payment, second value-added service, activation channel, activation zone, incoming calls, SMS and calls to call center filtered out.

+At this point I wanted to see whether some pre-processing on the monthly features could improve the prediction:
+- Peak and offpeak values added together: $MSE = $
+- Peak and offpeak values added together, prediction done on the average call time over nine months: $MSE = $

 At this point I tried to do the filtering wit log-transforming the target value.
 The results follow:
 - log-transform target, filter out incoming calls, SMS and calls to the call center: $$